Choosing the Right CNC Cutting Material

 Weakness: Less accuracy compared to laser or waterjet & larger heat affected zone.

-A continuous cut is produced by moving the Laser Cutting head over the work piece with the use of a CNC gantry system.
+A continuous cut is produced by moving a CO₂, YAG, or fiber powered laser cutting head over the work piece with the use of a CNC gantry system.
+Laser cutting is great for production quantity and quality parts since the cutting process is quite fast and precise.

 Strength: Excellent cut edge quality & can cut a wide variety of materials.

 Related Materials: Steel, Aluminum, Stainless Steel, Plywood, & Acrylic.

-Waterjet Cutting uses an ultra-high pressure stream of water to carry an abrasive grit.
+Waterjet cutting uses an ultra-high pressure stream of water to carry an abrasive grit.
 The abrasive cutting leaves a precise, smooth cut surface.
 Waterjet is the most versatile process, because it is able to cut almost any material; however, it is a very slow and time consuming process.

-Strength: Ability to cut almost any material with a quality finish & no heat affected zone.
+Strength: Ability to cut almost any material with quality finish & no heat affected zone.

 Related Materials: Metals, Plastics, Ceramics, & virtually any material except Tempered Glass.

 How It Works

 Upload your CNC files to get hundreds of instant quotes.

 Choose a Manufacturing Partner that meets your needs.